romangrubic/Snoop-Adverts-Flask/README.md

 ### Future Features
   - A login systems for users on the page would've provided another level of security to adverts on this page.
 This could be performed in the back end using conditional statements to check if the current user is logged in or not with the current user being gotten from the session.
 Only if these criteria were satisfied then the user would be allowed to edit, delete or add adverts etc.

+  - Instead of renting advertising space to users and companies, there is an option to rent it to Google AdSense and therefore not worry about renting it to multiple users but instead to only one.
+Worth considering as a meaningful source of income.
+More on [link](https://www.google.com/adsense/start/).

 [Back to top](#summary)